xjzhaang/bioimageloader-docs/index.rst

 `bioimageloader` is a python library to provide templates for bioimage datasets to develop computer vision deep neural networks.

+You can change theme to auto|light|dark at the top right corner.

 Getting started
 ================